What to know about the H-1B visa program

 "This is the heart of the issue that legislators have begun to tackle: how to prioritize who should get the H-1B visa and also to make sure Americans are not displaced by workers brought in by the visa program," said Neil Ruiz, executive director of the Center for Law, Economics and Finance at the George Washington University Law School.

-Can H1-B visa holders get green cards?
+Can H-1B visa holders get green cards?

 Yes.
 The US employer must offer the employee a permanent job in the United States.
 The green card process requires the employer to file a certification with the Department of Labor before filing a petition with the Citizenship and Immigration Services.
 The processing time is lengthy, and H-1B workers are allowed to extend their status past the six years normally allowed, but only if they have reached a certain stage in the green card process.